nosound87/ansible/README.md

-# Some simple playbooks to automation my task.
+# Some simple playbooks to automating various tasks

 ### ansible_role_exporters
 There are some useful roles contain few exporters for Prometheus: